Theodore Robinson Biography | Oil Paintings

 6-3-1852 Irasburg, USA - 4-2-1896 New York, USABack to Artist IndexView Artists Paintings

-Theodore Robinson left France and Monet for the final time in 1892, although he meant to return.
-Back in America, Robinson obtained a teaching post with the Brooklyn Art School and conducted summer classes in Napanoch, New York, near the Catskill Mountains.
+Theodore Robinson left France and saw Monet for the last time in 1892, although he had plans to return.
+Back in America, while his reputation as an important American Impressionist was growing, Robinson still needed to teach to support himself.
+Robinson obtained a teaching post at the Brooklyn Art School and conducted summer classes in Napanoch, New York, near the Catskill Mountains.
 He also taught at Evelyn College in Princeton, New Jersey, and later at the Pennsylvania Academy of the Fine Arts in Philadelphia.

-Art Movement: Impressionism
+Art Movement: Impressionism.

-Influences: Carolus-Duran, Jean-Léon Gérôme, Claude Monet
+Artists Influencing Theodore Robinson: Carolus-Duran, Jean-Léon Gérôme, Claude Monet.